susbo/concur/README.md

 ### Citation

-Reference describing CONCUR:
+If you use CONCUR for your work, please cite:

-Michaela Frye, Susanne Bornelöv (2020) CONCUR: quick and robust calculation of codon usage from ribosome profiling data, *Bioinformatics*, bta733, doi:10.1093/bioinformatics/btaa733
+Michaela Frye, Susanne Bornelöv (2020) CONCUR: quick and robust calculation of codon usage from ribosome profiling data, *Bioinformatics*, bta733, [https://doi.org/10.1093/bioinformatics/btaa733](doi:10.1093/bioinformatics/btaa733)